 Established in 1937 by R. Nelson Snider, principal of South Side High School, and later incorporated as the Fort Wayne Educational Foundation, Questa Education Foundation continues the tradition of providing affordable student loans and generous scholarships to support students in northeast Indiana as they pursue their first associate or bachelor’s degree.
 Copied from Questa Education Foundation About page.
 Sunday October 2, 2022 a special Questa Education Foundation insert was published by The Journal Gazette newspaper for their 85th anniversary.

 Snyderman, Dr. Nancy

 Grew up in Fort Wayne and graduated from South Side High School.
 In early 1990s was a medical correspondent for ABC’s “Good Morning America, ” and a health columnist for “Good Housingkeeping" magazine, then became NBC News Chief Medical Editor and Correspondent, see Nancy Snyderman to be quarantinedby the Associated Press published October 2, 2014 in The Journal Gazette newspaper.
 Her father Doctor Sanford Snyderman, Ear, Nose and Throat Specialist, was discussed July 17, 2017 in You are positively from Fort Wayne, if you remember...
-Archived group on Facebook.
+Archived group only visible to existing members on Facebook.
 Their family home was discussed as Snyderman House destroyed by fire July 30, 2001 on Wikipedia, The Free Encyclopedia and shown in photographs on 1970s modernism: Michael Graves-designed property in Fort Wayne, Indiana, USA on WowHaus.co.uk and discussed November 28, 2017 on Vintage Fort Wayne closed group on Facebook.